dylanljones/lattpy/README.md

 Examples
 ========

-Using the (buildt) lattice model it is easy to construct the (kinetic) Hamiltonian of a non-interacting model:
+Using the (built) lattice model it is easy to construct the (kinetic) Hamiltonian of a non-interacting model:

 ````python
 import numpy as np